Edmonton Housing Market Report (November 2021) / Guido Kamanzi - Edmonton Realtor

 Edmonton housing market went up in November 2021

 Edmonton is a quiet city and its real estate market is more balanced than most Canadian cities.
 I have lived in Edmonton since 2002 and have seen the ups and downs of the real estate market.
-When the house crisis came from the USA and moved to Canada in 2008 we were not hurt by the crisis because our market was a strong market without many people owing a lot of houses.
+When the housing crisis came from the USA and moved to Canada in 2008 we were not hurt by the crisis because our market was a strong market without many people owning a lot of houses.
 But the 2014 oil crisis was the one that slapped us because the Alberta economy is dominated by oil and you remember that the oil barrel went from $ 120 to $ 33.
-People lost jobs, moved out of the province and the real estate market suffered from that.
+People lost jobs and moved out of the province and the real estate market suffered from that.
 I got to the point where I started thinking about moving out of Edmonton as well but decided to stay as Edmonton had become my home.
-Today we are in 2022 and the city is in good shape, everyone that I know is working, owning a house and cars, the overall economy of Alberta is strong.
+Today we are in 2022 and the city is in good shape, everyone that I know is working, and owning a house and car, and the overall economy of Alberta is strong.
 There are also reports that some big tech companies in the United States are going to have their headquarters in Calgary and Edmonton.

 Realtors were so busy this year more than any other year.
-We could not understand how this market emerged in this period of the pandemic.
-At the beginning of the year, people were asking me do I think houses will rise or fall?
-And I'm always careful to answer that question because you can mislead someone and our industry regulations ask us to be careful when answering that question because no one can speak about the future other than the ALMIGHTY GOD or the nature itself.
+We could not understand how this market emerged during this period of the pandemic.
+At the beginning of the year, people were asking me do I think houses will rise or fall.
+And I'm always careful to answer that question because you can mislead someone and our industry regulations ask us to be careful when answering that question because no one can speak about the future other than the ALMIGHTY GOD or nature itself.
 Would could predict in January 2021 that the spring market will go crazy that way? and we are talking about almost all the cities in Canada, for example, Gatineau.
 Ottawa etc... .
 I know we have economic planners or real estate planners whose jobs are to predict how the market will go in the next quarter etc...And appreciate all they do but sometimes those speculations take other directions.
 But it is still better to have them than not to have them.

 Home sales outreached a new record for the month of November 2021 and the average selling price also reached a new all-time high.
-Total residential unit sales in the Greater Edmonton Area (GEA) real estate market for November 2021 increased 30.9% compared to November 2020 and decreased 2.1% from October 2021.
+Total residential unit sales in the Greater Edmonton Area (GEA) real estate market for November 2021 increased by 30.9% compared to November 2020 and decreased by 2.1% from October 2021.
 New

 Residential listings grew 16.1% year-over-year from November 2020.
 However, new residential listings are down month-over-month, declining 18.9% from October 2021.